bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

 the Calendar tempting, I currently set myself manually alarms a minute or so ahead of meetings.

+You need a few minutes daily to charge and sync it.

+And there is something inconvenient about the shape when I cross my arms.

 # High level application architecture